-Millbrook Lakes is a private catch and release fly fishery in Victoria, Australia with over 30 trout lakes holding brown and rainbow trout while some dedicated lakes are also home to tiger trout.
+Millbrook Lakes is a private catch and release fly fishery in Victoria, Australia with over 30 trout lakes holding brown and rainbow trout while some dedicated lakes are also home to tiger trout (no carp though sorry).
 This species are a hybrid of brown trout and brook trout.
 The brook trout is from the Char genus and commonly lives in colder water, making the brown and brook hybrid a great winter option when other trout are sluggish or in spawn mode.
 Tiger trout also feed up top during the warmer months.

 The Millbrook cabin lake lies in a quiet valley 20 minutes east of Ballarat.
 The lodge consists of three very private log cabins nestled beneath towering gums on the lake’s edge.
 Only one group stays at the lodge at a time, so during your stay you have exclusive use of the cabins and the lake.
 There's a choice of self-contained or serviced accommodation for up to 12 guests, and a huge river-rock open fireplace is there to greet you after a long day on the water.
 Millbrook Lakes also caters for guided fly fishing days.
 Your guide will provide all the gear you need.

 The cooler months are still a great time of the year for hunting and sight fishing.
 From early May through to October we see trout feeding on a variety of insects, bait fish and amphibians, like frogs.
 A lot of fly fishers get lost in the mayfly action of spring, well, we all do, but the cooler months fish just as well.
 A quick look into the fly box and a change in tactics can put a bend in your rod.
 Everything from tailing trout in the shallows, shovelling through inches of water, to bust ups along the reeds on smelt.
 Even slow subtle swirls from a subsurface midge feeder or high bank sighting for the stick caddis sippers.